- Home

 Generative Synthesis (The Rendering)

 FlowVideo AI uses a sophisticated Generative Adversarial Network (GAN) to synthesize the pixels between the frames.
 As the mouth moves, the AI regenerates the texture of the lips, teeth, and surrounding skin to ensure there are no artifacts or "tearing."
 The result is a smooth, continuous video where the head may nod and eyes may blink, mimicking natural human behavior.
 We employ a "temporal consistency" module that ensures the face doesn't flicker or morph strangely between frames, a common issue in early Deepfake technology.
-This complex interplay happens in seconds on our cloud servers.
+This complex interplay happens in seconds on our cloud servers, delivering a ready-to-download video to your browser.

 Step-by-Step Guide: How to Use the Talking Photo Generator